Apple TV+: Michelle Monaghan to Star in “The Family Plan”

 the action comedy “The Family Plan”of Apple TV+ in partnership with the Skydance Mediagained another name for its cast: Michelle Monaghan (“The Bride’s Best Friend”) will join the actor Mark Wahlberg in production.
 The information is from deadline.

 Written by David Coggeshall (“Orphan: First Kill”), “The Family Plan” will tell the story of a suburban father who will need to run away with his family after his past catches up with them.
-No confirmation has yet been made, but Monaghan is expected to play Wahlberg’s wife.
+There’s no confirmation yet, but Monaghan is expected to play Wahlberg’s wife.

 Monaghan recently starred in the hit series “Echoes”, from Netflix, which ranked first on the streaming service when it debuted last month.
 Furthermore, she also participated in the drama “Nanny“, which premiered at this year’s Sundance Film Festival.